simoncblyth/opticks/notes/progress.rst

 and sampling and PMT services resulting in substantial improvements to the correctness and performance of the JUNO Geant4 and Opticks based simulations.

-Broad headings 2021 progress for a 600 word medium length summary
+2021 : Medium Length (600 word) Summary : Broad headings progress
 --------------------------------------------------------------------

 * do all commits and presentation pages fit under these headings : or are some more topics needed ?